thabti/firecms/README.md

 1. Create a free account at [neon.tech](https://neon.tech)
 2. Create a new project and copy the connection string
-3. Uncomment these lines in `.env.local`:
+3. Uncomment these lines in `.env`:

 ```env
 STORAGE_TYPE=postgres